Summeli/summeli.com/jekyll-export/_posts/2021-04-06-preventing-your-site-from-idling-out-with-cloudflare-workers.md

 }
 ```

-And then we just add a cron trigger to launch the fetch request every 30 minutes.
+And then we just add a cron trigger to launch fetch request every 30 minutes.

 [](/jekyll-export/wp-content/uploads/2021/03/cron_trigger-1024x239.png)